 Speed, Pitch, Intonation, Loudness and Tone.

-We use each speaker to highlight how they incorporate a different vocal technique.
+I use each speaker to highlight how they incorporate a different vocal technique.
 These speakers are women, but you don’t need to be a woman to replicate the techniques they employ - anyone who wants to enhance their vocal impact can benefit.

 Speed